MazizEsa/distributed-avro-schema-registry-example/Readme.md

 ## Trigger Split Schema Message

-``curl --location --request POST 'localhost:8080/trigger-splitted'``
+``curl --location --request POST 'localhost:8080/trigger-split'``

+Then you can observe the consumer log to see the messages sent by the producer via kafka.